kuashio/estamosRTOS/README.md

  - A multitasking mechanism with a simple Round Robin scheduler.
  - Mutex support.
- - A fast-actiing yield function.
+ - A fast-acting yield function.
  - Interrupt support.
  - A System Call mechanism